Q 1. Explain the following: [Delhi 2019]

 (ii) There are electrostatic forces of attraction between the cations and anions in ionic compounds which are difficult to break.
 Therefore ionic compounds have high melting points.

 (iii) Metals above hydrogen evolve hydrogen gas and metals below hydrogen do not evolve hydrogen when treated with an acid.
 That is when hydrogen has been assigned a place in the reactivity series of metals.

-(iv) Even if zinc layer is broken, it will preferentially oxidised because it is more reactive than iron.
+(iv) Even if the zinc layer is broken, it will preferentially be oxidised because it is more reactive than iron.

 (v) The wires carrying current in homes have a coating of PVC.
 This is because PVC is an insulating substance and protects from electric shock.

 Q 6. (a) Write electron dot structure for chlorine (At No. 17) and calcium (At No. 20).
 Show the formation of calcium chloride by the transfer of electrons.